Film and Plot Synopsis

 Vader is in hot pursuit of the stolen plans to Death Star; a moon-sized space station that lays waste to entire worlds.
 Princess/Senator/Badass, Leia Organa of Alderaan now has those plans she’s trying to get them to the Rebel Alliance when the Empire attacks her ship.

-She hides the plans into a droid called R2-D2, and he escapes to deliver the plans to a Jedi Knight in hiding, Obi-Wan Kenobi.
-The Jedi use the power of the Force, but Vader and his Emperor kill all remaining Jedi they find alive.
-Obi-Wan is one of the few remaining in the universe.
+She hides the plans into a droid named R2-D2, and he escapes to deliver the plans to the Jedi Knight in hiding, Obi-Wan Kenobi.
+The Jedi use the power of the Force for good, but Vader and his Emperor use it to kill all remaining Jedi they find alive.
+Obi-Wan is one of the few remaining Jedi left in the universe.

 Han and Chewie fly the droids, Luke, and Obi-Wan off Tatooine, and to Alderaan.
 Unfortunately, Vader and his immediate supervisor, Governor Tarkin, destroy the planet before they arrive.
-They destroy the planet to set an example of the Empire’s power attempt to get Leia to talk.
-Leia refuses to tell them where the secret Rebel base is, but her refusal kills what is undoubtedly billions of people on the planet.
+They destroy it to set an example of the Empire’s power in a feeble attempt to get Leia to talk.
+While she steadfastly refuses to spill the intergalactic beans, her refusal results in the deaths of billions of people on the planet.

-Death Star captures Han’s ship on approach, and the wayward heroes then pose as Imperial Stormtroopers to avoid capture.
-They sneak around the Death Star to find a way off the deadly space station.
+The Death Star captures Han’s ship on approach, and the wayward heroes then pose as Imperial Stormtroopers to avoid capture.
+They sneak around in an attempt to find a way off the deadly space station.